data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 What we are aiming for is quite similar to the Arrow C Data Interface (see the [rationale for the Arrow C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html#rationale)), except `__dataframe__` is a Python-level rather than C-level interface.
+_TODO: one key thing is Arrow C Data interface relies on providing a deletion / finalization method similar to DLPack.
+The desired semantics here need to be ironed out._

 The main (only?) limitation seems to be:
 - No device support (@kkraus14 will bring this up on the Arrow dev mailing list)